MoezChallouf/S.T.I.T-Managment-System/README.md

 <p>This repository contains the source code for a comprehensive management system tailored for Tunisian Carpet Industrial Company, built using Laravel Blade template and Bootstrap.</p>

 <h2>Introduction</h2>
-<p>The Tunisian Carpet Industrial Company Management System is designed to streamline various aspects of the company's operations, including inventory management, sales tracking, employee management, and more.
+<p>The Tunisian Carpet Industrial Company Management System is designed to streamline various aspects of the company's operations, including inventory management, employee management, and more.
 Developed using Laravel, it provides a user-friendly interface and robust functionality to enhance efficiency and productivity within the organization.</p>

 <h2>Features</h2>
 <ul>
     <li><strong>Inventory Management:</strong> Keep track of available carpet products, manage stock levels, and receive notifications for low stock items.</li>
-    <li><strong>Sales Tracking:</strong> Record sales transactions, generate invoices, and track customer orders.</li>
     <li><strong>Employee Management:</strong> Manage employee information, assign roles and permissions, and track attendance.</li>
     <li><strong>Reporting:</strong> Generate custom reports on sales, inventory, and employee performance.</li>
     <li><strong>User Authentication:</strong> Secure login system with role-based access control to protect sensitive information.</li>